dqbd/ts-math-evaluate/thesis/text/implementation/4_division.md

 Since both the long division and Euclidean division algorithms exhibit greater complexity and are prone to deep recursion, it is likely that when used, the instantiation depth limit imposed by TypeScript will be exceeded.
 As a workaround, it is possible to defer the evaluation of a type by rephrasing it as a distributive conditional type.
 This workaround will be remarkably useful when multiple complex arithmetic operations are chained together, as the $n$-th root operation will exemplify.

 Modulo operation builds on top of the division, multiplication and subtraction algorithm by calculating the floor of the division result obtained when dividing the dividend by the divisor.
-Subsequently, the result is multiplied by the divisor and finally subtracted from the dividend to obtain the final result of the modulo operation.
+Subsequently, the result is multiplied by the divisor and finally subtracted from the dividend to get the final result of the modulo operation.